Charles Demuth: Early life, family and education

+Demuth attended Franklin and Marshall College and later pursued graduate study in art in Philadelphia, Pennsylvania.

 Demuth either suffered an injury when he was four years old, or may have had polio or tuberculosis of the hip, leaving him with a marked limp and requiring him to use a cane.
 He later developed diabetes and was one of the first people in the United States to receive insulin as a treatment.
 Demuth pronounced his surname with emphasis upon the first syllable, earning him the nickname "Deem" among close friends.
 From 1909 onward, Demuth maintained a romantic relationship with Robert Evans Locher, an Art Deco interior decorator and stage designer.